otonashi-labs/pow/README.md

     # test that OpenCL is indeed working under the hood
     python3 test_opencl_kernel.py

+    # Fill your miner address details & rpc details
+    nano .env.example

+    # Move it to the .env
+    mv .env.example .env

     # mine (but please do some setup first)
     python3 mine_infinity.py